Act of Supremacy 1558: The oath

 Text of the oath as published in 1559:

 This had a specific impact on English Roman Catholics since it expressly indicates that they must forswear allegiance to Roman Catholicism, inasmuch as the Church of Rome was directly a foreign jurisdiction, power, superiority and authority.
 However, during the early years of her reign Elizabeth practised religious clemency and tolerance, which was an attempt to harmonise the state of affairs between the Roman Catholics and the Church of England.
 This was necessary for Elizabeth to establish her power fully, hold off threats of invasion from France and Spain, and to counter accusations of illegitimacy that plagued her early years.
 In the last twenty years of her reign, as the Pope issued official encouragement to topple, and even kill, Elizabeth, as Jesuits infiltrated England, and as the threat of Spanish invasion loomed, Catholics became targets for oppression.
-Later, Roman Catholic power within England waned (because Roman Catholics were forbidden to take public office and were slowly deprived of their lands and fortunes) but their influence grew until they attempted the Gunpowder Plot in 1605 – whereupon they were oppressed for nearly 200 years.
+Later, Roman Catholic power within England waned (because Roman Catholics were forbidden to take public office and were slowly deprived of their lands and fortunes), but their influence grew again until they attempted the Gunpowder Plot in 1605 – whereupon they were further oppressed for nearly 200 years.

 Text in force today

-Section 8 still remains in force in Great Britain, and reads as follows:
+Section 8 of the act still remains in force for England and Wales, and reads as follows:

-(The words at the end were repealed in 1641 by the Act 16 Ch.1 c.11.)
+The words at the end were repealed in 1641 by the Abolition of High Commission Court Act 1640 (16 Cha.
+1. c.
+11).

 Related legislation

-An Act to the same effect was passed in Ireland in the following year, the Act of Supremacy (Ireland) 1560 (2 Eliz.1 c.
-1).
+A similar act was passed in Ireland in the following year, called the Act of Supremacy (Ireland) 1560 (2 Eliz.
+1. c.
+1 (I)).

-The Papal Jurisdiction Act 1560 remains in force in Scotland.
+The Papal Jurisdiction Act 1560 (c.
+2 (S)) remains in force in Scotland.